• MOROCCAN CULTURE | ART | CUISINE | MUSIC | CRAFTSMANSHIP

 Moroccan Starters

-Usually served at the beginning of meals, Moroccan starters are presented as an accompaniment to main dishes.
-They vary from one region to another, but generally consist of a Moroccan salad of either raw or cooked vegetables, Briouates stuffed with chicken or minced meat, a ratatouille of peppers and tomatoes - the so-called Tektouta - and the famous Zaâlouk which is an eggplant puree.
-Each recipe has a special seasoning, and brings out its own flavour and colour.
+Moroccan starters, served at the beginning of meals, vary from one region to another, often consisting of raw or cooked Moroccan salads, Briouates stuffed with chicken or minced meat, Tektouta – a ratatouille of peppers and tomatoes, and the renowned Zaâlouk, an eggplant puree.
+Each of these starters showcases a unique flavor and color that reflects the local culture.

 Mechoui